 Are you losing them to jobs that are on the same pay level but are less taxing physically?
 Businesses such as retail, fast food, etc.?
 Exit interviews are very helpful and help you know if this is the case.

 Not only do I travel to distribution centers all over the country, there are five other people who work with me and do the same.
 We are seeing the same patterns around the country.

 We perform operation audits, and most come to a very simple conclusion.

 People spend as much as 50% of their day walking on the job.
 Walking to find things, do things, to find someone to ask questions, to complete tasks… you name it, the day includes many miles of walking.
 They would benefit from a warehouse cart with portable power.

 With about 300,000 US workers walking five miles a day, which is about 1.5 million miles.
 This costs roughly $7 million a day based on the average speed of 3 mph at $14/hr.
 Add benefits and obviously the cost increases.

 There is lots of fatigue and no/low productivity.

 How many warehouse workers who walk 5 to 10 miles a day on concrete for $14/hr. stay happy?

 Our research and interviews show that even though workers are on the lower end of the pay scale, they "DON'T" want to waste their time.
 They want to be productive, engaged, listened to, and respected, just as any of us do.

 We suggest reducing the amount of motion/walking by 50% as a first step.
-This is fairly easy with some process changes, 5s implantation, better methods, removing paper, removing touches, and increasing mobility.
+This is fairly easy with some process changes, 5s implantation, better methods, removing paper, removing touches, and increasing mobility with a warehouse cart with portable power.
 Help the warehouse workers spend time working where the work is located.